jeffreytoller/dsc-phase-2-project-v2-3/README.md

 ### Dropping and Feature Engineering
 We ended up dropping the variables 'yr_built', 'date', 'lat', 'long', 'floors', and 'id'.
 The yr_built, lat, long and floors we engineered into more useful variables and date and id we simply dropped.
-For example we used the latitude and longitude to calculate the properties distance from Seattle city center.
+For example we used the latitude and longitude to calculate the properties distance from Seattle's city center.

 ### Normalizing

 # Models:
 As we are trying to predict the price, logically price is going to be our target variable (y value).
-This predicted
 ### Baseline Model:
 As sqft_living was our feature most correlated with price it was the one baseline model used.
-Obviously, this simple baseline model did not perform well as the R2 (Coefficient of Determination) could only account for *insert amount* of the variation.
-This makes intuitive sense as more than one factor influences the price of a house.
+Obviously, this simple baseline model could only account for 69.66% of the variation.
+The train test split was 70-30.
+This makes intuitive sense as more than one factor (even a fairly obvious one like a houses' size) influences the price of a house.
 *post graph here*